Culture of Latin America: Philosophy

 Among the most prominent political philosophers in Latin America was José Martí's (Cuba 1854–1895), who pioneered Cuban liberal thought that lead to the Cuban War of Independence.
 Elsewhere in Latin America, during the 1870-1930 period, the philosophy of positivism or "cientificismo" associated with Auguste Comte in France and Herbert Spencer in England exerted an influence on intellectuals, experts and writers in the region.
 Francisco Romero (Argentina 1891–1962) coined the phrase 'philosophical normality' in 1940, in reference to philosophical thinking as 'an ordinary function of culture in Hispanic America.'
-Other Latin American philosophers of his era include Alejandro Korn (Argentina, 1860–1936) who authored 'The Creative Freedom' and José Vasconcelos (Mexico, 1882–1959) whose work spans metaphysics, aesthetics, and the philosophy of 'the Mexican'.
-Poet and essayist Octavio Paz (1914-1998) was a Mexican diplomat, and poet, and winner of the Nobel Prize in Literature in 1990.
+Other Latin American philosophers of his era include Alejandro Korn (Argentina, 1860–1936), who authored 'The Creative Freedom' and José Vasconcelos (Mexico, 1882–1959), whose work spans metaphysics, aesthetics, and the philosophy of 'the Mexican'.
+Poet, philosopher, and essayist Octavio Paz (1914-1998) was a Mexican diplomat, philosopher, and poet, and winner of the Nobel Prize in Literature in 1990.
 Paz who is one of the most influential writers on Latin American and Spanish culture from Sor Juana to Remedios Varos.
-More recent Latin American philosophers who practice Latina/o or Latino philosophy include: Walter Mignolo (1941-), Maria Lugones (1948-), and Susana Nuccetelli (1954) from Argentina; Jorge J. E. Gracia (1942), Gustavo Pérez Firmat (1949) and Ofelia Schutte (1944) from Cuba; Linda Martín Alcoff (1955) from Panama; Giannina Braschi (1953) from Puerto Rico; and Eduardo Mendieta (1963) from Colombia.
+More recent Latin American philosophers who practice Latina/o or Latino philosophy include: Walter Mignolo (1941-), Gloria Anzaldúa (1942), Maria Lugones (1948-), and Susana Nuccetelli (1954) from Argentina; Jorge J. E. Gracia (1942), Gustavo Pérez Firmat (1949) and Ofelia Schutte (1944) from Cuba; Linda Martín Alcoff (1955) from Panama; Giannina Braschi (1953) from Puerto Rico; and Eduardo Mendieta (1963) from Colombia.
 Their formats and styles of Latino philosophical writing differ greatly as the subject matters.
 Walter Mignolo's book "The Idea of Latin America" expounds on how the idea of Latin America and Latin American philosopher, as a precursor to Latino philosophy, was formed and propagated.
 Giannina Braschi's writings on Puerto Rican independence focus on financial terrorism, debt, and “feardom”.